jssteinberg/hackline.vim/README.md

 # hackline.vim

 A lightweight Neovim/Vim statusline plugin.
-No setup required, no patched font.
+No setup required, no patched font required.
 Enjoy the minimalism!
-Yet it's quite fully featured, with some features through optional plugin dependencies for no duplicate code. *Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
+Yet it's quite fully featured, with some features through optional plugins. *Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
 This is approx. version 0.9.3---it will probably not have breaking changes or break in general.*

 - **No icons** or need for patched font.
 - **No new color highlight groups**---uses already exisiting color highlight groups to avoid colorschemes having to support the plugin specifically.